 Before the block placement commences students will visit their host school on day visits.
-Details of the expectations for these visits and whether or not they are arranged by the College or need to be organised independently by the student are contained in the relevant course guides.
+Details of the expectations for these visits and whether or not they are arranged by the College or need to be organised independently by the student are contained in the relevant course guides and in the year group requirements outlined within pages 20-30 of this document.